 Micki’s career took another turn when she opened her private practice as psychologist and consultant.
 Apart from a few newspaper articles, serious writing and research were delayed for a while, as she invested her energy into her practice.
 Micki produced in-house articles on various psychological topics such as stress management, child discipline, neuro-psychology, communication styles, for the consumption of her patients.

-By 2010 she could no longer resist her true calling to write and research and she enrolled for an Honnours degree in Biblical Archaeology, since ancient antiquity has always been one of her lifelong passions.
+By 2010 she could no longer resist her true calling to write and research and she enrolled for an Honours degree in Biblical Archaeology, since ancient antiquity has always been one of her lifelong passions.
 She researched and wrote fifteen articles in one year to complete the degree.
 It is her sincere intention to write a Master’s thesis on the Trojan war and whenever she travels the world, it is to explore ancient Bronze Age sites.
 She has followed Agamemnon from his stronghold at Mycenae in Greece to the beaches of Troy in Turkey and she followed the more recent footsteps of Alexander the Great to Taxila in modern day Pakistan.

 In 2015 she developed an interactive book to function as a website, called “Heroes, a psychological insight into men’s perceptions on relationships.”
 She interviewed many men and captured their unique and seldom expressed views on love, sex, marriage, divorce and platonic relationships.
 She employs Greek mythology as metaphoric setting, uses case studies to illustrate themes and supplements the text with explanations on psychological concepts.